The following rules apply:

-- A description of no more than 100 words of your company/product, which will be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
-As this will be edited and compiled by people who have not viewed your submission, please remember to include your company/product name and where you are located geographically.
+- A description of no more than 100 words of your company/product, which will be used to determine you’re eligibility for that category and will also be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
+As this may be used by people who have not viewed your entry, please remember to include your company/product name and where you are located geographically.

-- Ten images – jpeg format only, illustrating the entrant’s operation should accompany each submission in each category entered.
+- Ten images – jpeg format only, illustrating the entrant’s operation should accompany each entry in each category entered.
 By supplying images you ensure maximum exposure at the presentation ceremony and in official advertising and publications.
-(Note: 500 dpi files in a JPEG format are required).
+(Note: 500 dpi files and 1920×1080 in dimensions in a JPEG format are preferred).

-All information submitted is strictly confidential.
-All persons, for example Tourism Awards Coordinators and judges, who may come into contact with your submission, are each required to sign a confidentiality agreement and at no time will your submission be downloaded.
+- All information submitted is strictly confidential.
+All persons, for example Tourism Awards Program Managers and judges, who may come into contact with your entry, are each required to sign a confidentiality agreement and at no time will your entry be downloaded.

 Please note: late entries will not be accepted.

-By entering the RACV Victorian Tourism Awards, you authorise the use and/or reproduction of images and the 100-word description provided in relation to any editorial/advertising purposes initiated in conjunction with the awards and the Australian Tourism Awards.
+- By entering the 2017 RACV Victorian Tourism Awards you authorise the use and/or reproduction of images and the 100-word description provided in relation to any editorial/advertising purposes initiated in conjunction with the awards and the Qantas Australian Tourism Awards.

-Under no circumstances will judges be held responsible for any comment, viewpoint or expression, whether expressed or implied, concerning the standard or quality of an entrant’s submission.
-By ticking the terms and conditions box, you agree not to bring a claim against any Judge, or the Victoria Tourism Industry Council in relation to feedback on your submission.
+- Under no circumstances will judges be held responsible for any comment, viewpoint or expression, whether expressed or implied, concerning the standard or quality of an entrant’s entry.
+By ticking the terms and conditions box, you agree not to bring a claim against any judge, or the Victoria Tourism Industry Council in relation to feedback on your entry.

-All submissions are independently scored by three members of the judging panel.
+All entries are independently scored by three members of the judging panel.
 Results are correlated by an Independent Auditor and Chair of Judges and an agreement reached on the winner with the judging panel.
-A minimum percentage/score of 75% must be achieved for a winner to be announced in a category.
+A minimum of 75 percent must be achieved for a winner to be announced in a category.
 A single entrant category does not guarantee the entrant as a winning entry.